 A full half-hour is devoted to the first reactions of humanity.
 Astronomers observe a spaceship dispatching landing craft.
 Strange-shaped creatures are half-glimpsed, and associated with strange electrical energy fields.
 But contact is made only after several Pairan individuals transform themselves into human form.
 One star-Pairan becomes the double of a famous variety singer, to communicate with the three Japanese scientists trying to convince world leaders to unite to save the planet.

-Warning from Space uses the expected twirling newspaper headlines, but the heart of the story is carried by dozens of brief scenes spread across Japan, in dozens of ‘ordinary life’ situations.
+Warning from Space uses the expected twirling newspaper headlines, but the heart of the story is carried by brief scenes spread across Japan, in dozens of ‘ordinary life’ situations.
 Scenes of alien contact are intercut with episodes in little shops, tea houses, offices, factories and a shipyard as people scoff at the news, and deal with static on their radios.
 A group of young picknickers at the lakeshore (too nice to be ‘Sun Tribers,’ I assume?) make fun of the Pairan silliness.
 The observatory is next-door to a nursery school, where the kids’ happy songs and dances are contrasted with a glitzy nightclub floor show.
 Only when the bright red orb of the approaching Planet R appears does the public begin to worry.

 We’re told that scenarist Hideo Oguni wrote a number of Akira Kurosawa’s classics.
-I think he takes this show seriously as well — it’s just as concerned with Man’s Atomic fate as is Kurosawa’s I Live in Fear of the previous year.
+I think he takes this show seriously — it’s just as concerned with Man’s Atomic fate as is Kurosawa’s I Live in Fear of the previous year.
 Behind the colorful flying saucers and the odd alien starfish is a serious story about the survival of the human race, whether from an astral collision or our own toying with nuclear weapons.